-Acquitted killer of U.S. journalist Daniel Pearl transferred from death row to Pakistani safe house
+Acquitted Killer of U.S. Journalist Daniel Pearl Transferred From Death Row to Pakistani Safe House

-The Supreme Court of Pakistan on Tuesday order the man acquitted of kidnapping and murdering Wall Street Journal reporter Daniel Pearl in 2002 be transferred off death row and into a government “safe house.”
+The Supreme Court of Pakistan on Tuesday ordered that the man acquitted last year of kidnapping and murdering Wall Street Journal reporter Daniel Pearl in 2002 be transferred off death row and into a government “safe house.”

 Ahmad Saeed Omar Sheikh, who has been on death row for close to two decades, will remain under guard and will not be allowed to leave the safe house, but his family will be allowed to visit him.

 The government of Pakistan has been trying hard to prevent Sheikh’s release since he was acquitted last year.
-Last year, that acquittal held in a Supreme Court ruling triggering an outraged response from the Pearl family and the U.S. government.
+That acquittal by the country’s Supreme Court was met with outrage from the Pearl family and the U.S. government.

 An attorney for Sheikh said that the ordering of his client to a safe house occurred to give the Sindh government time to argue against his release under Pakistan’s anti-terrorism law.
 Sheikh will remain under 24-hour surveillance and will not be allowed to leave the house.